 So you can easily see how your Facebook page is growing in the early days of your website.

 There you have it.
-Elementary Analytics’ guide to the Top 5 Facebook Insight metrics to track when you are starting out marketing your business using a Facebook page.
+Elementary Analytics’ guide to the Top 5 Facebook Page metrics to track when you are starting out marketing your business using a Facebook page.

 I would love to hear your thoughts on which metrics to track and if you found this post useful.